ualers/Ai_moving_the_mouse_randomly/README.md

 📚This is an artificial intelligence for moving the mouse

-initial version containing 1,000,000 movement variations
+Initial version contains 1,000,000 motion variations for 1024 x 768 resolution

 ## AIMM_V1.keras